Sign In

 If an event A has n possible outcomes and an event B has m possible outcomes, then the total number of different outcomes for A and B combined is n⋅m. |

 According to the tree diagram, there are 12 possible outcomes.
-This is the same number as the one found through the Fundamental Counting Principle.
-Tiffaniqua wanted to have more possible prizes, so she had to come up with an idea for the raffle with more possible outcomes!
+This is the same number as the one found using the Fundamental Counting Principle.
+Tiffaniqua wanted to have more possible prizes, so she decided to come up with another idea for the game with more possible outcomes!

 A permutation is an arrangement of objects in which the order is important.
 For example, consider constructing a number using only the digits 4, 5, and 6 without repetitions.
 Any of the three digits can be picked for the first position, leaving two choices for the second position, then only one choice for the third position.

-Tiffaniqua chose 5 prizes to display at her stall — a cinema ticket, a CD, a basketball, a teddy bear, and a pair of sunglasses.
-She is sure they will attract many people to her raffle!
+Tiffaniqua chose 5 prizes to display at her stall — a movie ticket, a CD, a basketball, a teddy bear, and a pair of sunglasses.
+She was sure they would attract many people to her raffle!

-Now all she has to do is decide in which order she should line the prizes up.
+The next step was to decide what order she should line the prizes up in.

 First Prize | 5 choices |